shahwaiz90/Tribute-to-APS-Victims/README.md

 # Tribute-to-APS-Victims
-Facebook apps having only 1 picture in the frame.
+Facebook app having only 1 picture in the frame.
 Demo: https://apps.facebook.com/peshawarattack/

 Application plays a background song.